SjVer/Whack-a-Window/README.md

 ## Controls

 Control the bouncing ball by dragging the window around.
 The ball will bounce off the window's borders.
 Any other controls (such as the exit key) are clearly explained in-game.
+Using a mouse is highly recommended!

 ## Additional information